Haurrus/xivr-Ex_KatWalkC2/README.md

             You have to stay straight with your feet aligned with your body and your head straight looking forward and then you can uncheck the box.

 It's still work in progress !

+* This is a top-level bullet point.
+  * This is a nested bullet point.
+  * This is another nested bullet point.
+* This is another top-level bullet point.